nicksellen/projects/baseNode_docConst.md

 ## 6. Member
 1. A Member may—
 	1. reside in the space, make use of items located within the space and make use of the other Resources,
-	1. participate in Operational Activity, Collective Choice and Constitutional Amendment,
+	1. participate in Operational Activity, Collective Change and Constitutional Change,
 	1. participate in the selection of Volunteers and other Members, and
 	1. participate in Voluntary Assistance and Intervention during Conflict Resolution.
 1. A Member should—
-	1. take what they need and seek aid if required,
-	1. take on a portion of the social and logistical responsibility for the space,
-	1. contribute in some way to the wider world, and
-	1. assume an equitable share of the entire responsibility with the other Members, including social, legal and financial matters.
+	1. assume an equitable share of the total responsibility for the space including social, legal and financial matters, and
+	1. contribute in some way to Wurzen or the wider world.
 1. In order to become a Member a person must—
-	1. have resided in the space as a Volunteer for at least 28 days in total, of which at least 14 days were consecutive, and
+	1. have resided in the space as a Volunteer for at least 28 days in total, and
-	1. reaffirm they understand and accept the Constitution and Collective Agreements.
+	1. reaffirm they understand and accept the Constitution and Collective Choices.
 1. A person becomes a Member based on the outcome of an Application Procedure in which `the participants` means 'all Members, residential and remote'.
 1. A person ceases to be a Member—
 	1. if they have been continuously absent from the space for more than 3 months (automatically switching to Volunteer,)